raymondkeogh/gameoflife/README.md

 **Deviations from design:**

-The initial idea for the game was to create a homepage that showed a top down view of a labratory desk showing a microscope and some petri dishes.
+The initial idea for the game was to create a homepage that showed a top down view of a laboratory desk showing a microscope and some petri dishes.
 Clicking on the microscope would zoom into the canvas element that would give the impression of cells being viewed under a lense.
 This idea was simplified to a simple circular canvas element and a graduated colour background due to restraints on time and knowledge of Javascript.
 In future upgrades to the site these features may be implemented.
-The 'How to' page was taken from the desige in favour or a more exploratory approach to the game encouraging the user to experiment and try diffrent approaches.
+The 'How to' page was taken from the design in favour or a more exploratory approach to the game encouraging the user to experiment and try different approaches.
 This design was reinforced with Popover messages guiding the user in the right direction.

 Technologies